 This primer has been written for people who are interested in learning about community philanthropy organizations and the role they can play in strengthening communities in Central/Eastern Europe.
 The text explains what community philanthropy organizations do and how they work.
 It describes the challenges faced by local communities in building such organizations in Central/Eastern Europe, and it describes ways that support organizations are offering assistance to address these challenges.

-All these points are illustrated with local examples.
-They have implications for improved practice in each of these arenas:
+All these points are illustrated with local examples, all from the portfolio of the Charles Stewart Mott Foundation.
+These examples have implications for improved practice in each of these arenas:

 Effective Philanthropy: See how grantmakers in the region, and outside as well, are stepping up to stimulate the growth of community philanthropy.
 There are several roles they can play: